 This Recommendation defines the following terms:

-3.2.1 Telepresence Media Codec: This term (and function) is used to describe any media (i.e. audio or video) codec that would be applicable for use in a Telepresence system.4 Abbreviations and acronyms
+3.2.1 Telepresence Media Codec: This term (and function) is used to describe any media (i.e. audio or video) codec that would be applicable for use in a Telepresence system.

+3.2.2 Telepresence System: A set of functions, devices and network elements which are able to capture, deliver, manage and render multiple high quality interactive audio and video signals in a Telepresence conference.
+An appropriate number of devices (e.g. cameras, screens, loudspeakers, microphones, codecs, MCUs, PCs) and environmental characteristics are used to establish Telepresence.

+4 Abbreviations and acronyms

 This Recommendation uses the following abbreviations and acronyms: